mshagirov/pythonlab/_01-introduction/08_containers.md

 Access and update list's elements using their *indices*.
 An index of an element represents its position within a list.

 - *Indexes start at 0*.
-E.g., let's create and modify an array with these elements:
+E.g., let's create and modify an array with these items:

 |Index |    0   |    1    |    2    |
 |:----:|:------:|:-------:|:-------:|